ScottON/ScottON/_projects/2021-05-11-marketing-experience.md

 ## Always learning

 I’m a big believer in life-long learning.

 It’s why my digital marketing education is never going to be complete.
 There’s always more to learn.

 That being said, I’ve made a good dent in the topic.

 I love the Inbound methodology – attract, engage, and delight your customers.
-Providing value to prospects rather than *tricking* them with gimmicky sales tactics.
+Provide value to prospects rather than *trick* them with gimmicky sales tactics.
+Why?

 Happy customers will promote your business for you.
 They’re the key to 10x your sales.